Thinkwise/docs/website/versioned_docs/version-2018.2.0/indicium/installation.md

 ### .NET Core Windows Server Hosting Module

 To facilitate the integration of Indicium in IIS, it is necessary to install Microsoft’s .NET Core Windows Server Hosting Module on the web server.
 This module enables IIS to take control of starting and stopping Indicium, amongst other things.
-To check if the module has already been installed, open ‘Modules’ on a website in the IIS Manager.
+To check if the module has already been installed, open *Modules* on a website in the IIS Manager.

 ![AspNetCoreModule](assets/indicium/image%20%285%29.png)